pagkly/Zed/Investopedia3/Zero-Floor Limit Definition.md

 Zero-floor limits are an increasingly popular provision.
 By taking advantage of the advanced computerized systems that are now responsible for processing payments, transactions can be authorized within a matter of seconds.
 In fact, there is essentially no difference in the speed required to authorize a large transaction as compared to a small one.
 For this reason, zero-floor limits have become common in recent years.

-In the past, merchants who wished to authorize a transaction would need to take a physical imprint of the customer’s [credit card](https://www.investopedia.com/terms/c/creditcard.asp).
+In the past, merchants who wished to authorize a transaction would need to take a physical imprint of the customer’s [[credit card]](https://www.investopedia.com/terms/c/creditcard.asp).
 This process would inevitably slow down the pace of transactions, causing many merchants to impose floor limits: minimum size thresholds below which transactions would not need to be authorized.
-By switching to a zero-floor limit policy, merchants and customers alike can benefit from improved [fraud protection](https://www.investopedia.com/terms/f/fraud.asp).
+By switching to a zero-floor limit policy, merchants and customers alike can benefit from improved [[fraud protection]](https://www.investopedia.com/terms/f/fraud.asp).

 ### Important